 To automate the flow of public health statistics and management of underlying systems, the Ministry of Health sought to establish a flexible yet stable IT infrastructure

 Building a reliable, scalable IT foundation for integrated digital health network

-The core of the IT infrastructure supporting Argentina’s national digital health system is Red Hat OpenShift Container Platform.
-Based on Red Hat Enterprise Linux and Kubernetes, OpenShift Container Platform provides a cloud-like experience with fully automated operations running on-premise on ARSAT servers.
-Running on OpenShift, Red Hat Fuse offers critical integration capabilities between healthcare providers’ databases and the Ministry of Health’s federated database system.
-Additionally, Red Hat Ansible Automation Platform provides Infrastructure as Code (IaC) capabilities to its reliability engineers for faster application testing in a production-like environment.
+The core of the IT infrastructure supporting Argentina’s national digital health system is Red Hat OpenShift running on premise on ARSAT servers.
+After initial deployment, the ministry updated from Red Hat OpenShift 3 to Red Hat OpenShift 4 to simplify application installation and improve resiliency for distributed applications with the service mesh component.
+Running on Red Hat OpenShift, Red Hat Fuse—part of Red Hat Integration—and Red Hat Data Grid connect healthcare providers’ databases with the ministry’s federated database system.
+Red Hat Ansible Automation Platform provides Infrastructure as Code (IaC) capabilities to its reliability engineers for faster application testing.

-Since initial implementation, more than 2 million patients from 17 of the country’s 24 provinces have been registered in the national digital health network.
-Its work to use enterprise open source technology to improve national healthcare earned the Ministry of Health recognition as a winner of a 2020 Red Hat Innovation Award.
+Since 2018, more than 6 million patients from the country’s 24 provinces have been registered in the national digital health network.
+Its work to use enterprise open source technology to improve national healthcare earned the Ministry of Health recognition as a winner of a Red Hat Innovation Award in 2020 and 2021.

 Connecting care providers for holistic healthcare insight

 The Ministry of Health’s national digital health network has successfully united disparate data sources using container and microservices technology to help improve the patient experience.